 Disha Kanavikar, Quintana (Quincy) Clark, Jason Clark, Patrick Donnelly

 Abstract.
 Excessive food waste contributes to greenhouse gas emissions from landfills, significant consumer financial losses, and places undue strain on the food industry.
-Artificial intelligence (AI) methodologies are increasingly employed in the hospitality industry to revolutionize commercial kitchen operations to monitor, analyze, and subsequently reduce food waste.
-This study examines these strategies to conceptualize a framework tailored for household food waste management.
+Artificial intelligence (AI) methodologies are increasingly employed in the hospitality industry, revolutionizing commercial kitchen operations to monitor, analyze, and ultimately reduce food waste.
+This study examines AI strategies that are used by the hospitality industry to conceptualize a framework tailored for household food waste management.
 Our study suggests how the large-scale solutions of the hospitality sector could be adapted to the unique characteristics and challenges of household food waste management by examining how these companies leverage advanced data analytics, sensor technology, and machine learning algorithms as the backbone of their waste reduction strategies.
 The findings underscore the potential of adapting and integrating advanced AI tools into home settings, highlighting actionable insights and data-driven interventions.
 The proposed blueprint not only offers a promising avenue to diminish household food waste but also advocates for the broader adoption of AI in championing sustainable living practices.

 1. Introduction